rshmie/simple-startup-landing-page/README.md

-Very basic startup landing page using minimal knowledge of HTML/CSS
+Basic startup landing page using minimal knowledge of HTML/CSS